top of page

 MB Car Audio School

-When the ESB corporate, engineering, and manufacturing facilities were built in Aprilia, Italy, a small “mall” was built in the basement area that contained a small but totally realistic cobble stone street with several HiFi shops stocked with audio gear.
-Here audio professionals could train reps and salespeople on current audio advances.
-Knowledge is power, and more knowledge in the industry advances the industry and everyone in it.
+When ESB’s corporate, engineering, and manufacturing facilities were built in Aprilia, Italy, a small “mall” was built in the basement area that included a small but totally useable cobblestone street that was home to several Hi-Fi shops stocked with audio gear.
+Here, audio professionals could train reps and salespeople on current audio advances.
+Knowledge is power, and knowledge advances the industry and everyone in it.
 As car audio was growing and ESB was entering the car audio market, new levels of education were needed.
-A full installation and fabrication center was added to the training mall for the training of car audio sales and installation personnel.
+A full installation and fabrication center was added to the mall for the training of car audio sales and installation personnel.

-The National Car Audio Trophy has been a unique and overwhelming experience for the ability to transfer know-how quickly and effectively by ESB and NCA members to Installers.
-MB Car Audio School was the complement that allowed the same installers to refine techniques of work and to gain knowledge in an environment that can be fairly compared to a graduate school, with the equivalent of a Master's Degree.
-ESB has invited National Car Audio Professional installers and also installers and installation trainers from the USA (where there has always been high knowledge of the materials and workmanship of the same) to teach to all those who need it the most advanced techniques.
-MB Car Audio School has had regular and advanced classes for several years throughout the first decade of 2000, centered on several topics, from the use of specialized tools and test equipment to complex technologies like the DSR for a perfect "Sound Quality" drive and the SPL (Sound Pressure Level) for the dB Drag car for the maximum sound pressure.
+The National Car Audio Trophy has been a unique and profound experience as far as transferring know-how quickly and effectively from ESB and NCA members to installers.
+MB Car Audio School was the complement that allowed the same installers to refine their techniques and to gain knowledge in an environment that could be compared to a graduate course, with students earning the equivalent of a Master's Degree.
+ESB invited National Car Audio Professional installers and also installers and installation trainers from the USA (where there has always been extensive knowledge of the materials and workmanship of the same), to teach to all those who need it, the most advanced techniques.
+MB Car Audio School has held basic and advanced classes for several years throughout the first decade of 2000, centered on several topics ranging from the use of specialized tools and test equipment to complex technologies like DSR for a perfect "sound quality" drive, and SPL (Sound Pressure Level) for the dB drag car for maximum sound pressure.

 ESB 7000

-From 1979 to 1984, Renato Giussani took on the role of Chief Engineer of the Research and Development Department of ESB, designing all the models in the numerous series produced in those years, including the LD, XL, CS, QL, FX, DCM series. and the glorious 7-Series.
-Renato Giussani had a fundamental contribution to the invention of the DSR (Distributed Spectrum Radiation), applying it to the 7 Series models, the most famous of which was the 7/06 model.
-The most important feature of the DSR emission technique consists in the possibility of listening to a stereo system, without having to undergo perspective or timbral distortions, even from off-center positions with respect to the classic position at the top of an isosceles triangle outlined with respect to the two loudspeakers.
+From 1979 to 1984, Renato Giussani took on the role of chief engineer of the ESB’s Research and Development Department, designing all the models in the numerous series produced during those years, including the LD, XL, CS, QL, FX, DCM Series and the glorious 7 Series.
+Giussani also made a fundamental contribution to the invention of DSR (Distributed Spectrum Radiation), applying it to the 7 Series, the most famous of which was the 7/06 model.
+The most important feature of the DSR emission technique consisted of listening to a stereo system, without experiencing perspective or timbral distortions, even from off-center positions with respect to the classic listening position at the top of an isosceles triangle in relation to two loudspeakers.

 renato_giussani.jpg